rohiza/AlphaBet/README.md

 6. **Troubleshooting**:
    - If you don't see the expected output, check the logs of your Docker containers.
 Use `docker logs [container_name]` to view logs.
-   - Ensure that all services (Flask, Redis, Nginx, etc.) are configured correctly and are communicating as expected.